ppresto/aws-hcp-consul-tg/README.md

 Additionally, test the CLI is setup properly by listing the consul members `consul members`.

 ## Configure Consul
-### Start - HCP / Consul UI
+### HCP Consul UI
 Login to the UI and review the Admin Partitions drop down.
-Partitions support 1-1000s of K8s clusters providing true multi-tenancy for each one.
-* default(Admin Partition) / default(Consul Namespace) - Hosts the HCP Consul Cluster (1-3 servers)
+* default(Admin Partition) / default(Consul Namespace) - Hosts the HCP SaaS Consul Cluster
-* web / default - `web` is the partition where the first EKS cluster is connected.
+* web / default - In the `web` partition `default` namespace is where the first EKS cluster is connected and consul resources deployed.
+When installing the helm chart the Ingress, Mesh, and Terminating gateway are all being enabled.

+Admin Partitions support 1-1000s of K8s clusters providing true multi-tenancy for each one.
 Read the docs to learn more about [Admin Partitions](https://developer.hashicorp.com/consul/docs/enterprise/admin-partitions).

 ### Deploy Services to the first EKS context: `web1`
 Use CLI or K9s and review the empty EKS cluster before deploying services.
 If using the scripts in this repo the K8s cluster should have a context alias `web1`.
 In the first EKS cluster 2 services will be deployed in their own K8s namespaces to simulate what a large multi-tenant cluster might look like with every service having its own namespace.